rsocket/rsocket/Motivations.md

 ##### Bi-Directional

-ReactiveSocket supports bi-directional requests where both client and server can act as requestor or responder.
+ReactiveSocket supports bi-directional requests where both client and server can act as requester or responder.
 This allows a client (such as a user device) to act as a responder to requests from the server.

-For example, a server could query clients for trace debug information, state, etc. This future proofs infrastructure for scalability to allow server-side to query when needed instead of having millions/billions of clients constantly submitting data that may only occasionally be needed.
-This also opens up future interaction models currently not envisioned between client and server without restricting use of legacy client/server models and enabling peer-to-peer interactions.
+For example, a server could query clients for trace debug information, state, etc. This can be used to reduce infrastructure scaling requirements by allowing server-side to query when needed instead of having millions/billions of clients constantly submitting data that may only occasionally be needed.
+This also opens up future interaction models currently not envisioned between client and server.

 ##### Cancellation